20th Century Tribute

 The 20th Century arrived at midnight, Monday, January 1, 1900.
 America was on the verge of an industrial, technological, transportation, economic, social, and financial, revolution.
 Accelerating their importance initiated in the closing years of the 1800s, they enriched the first decade of the new century.
 An individual sampling: giants of industry--Vanderbilt… Gould…Sanford, Pullman… John D, Rockefeller—Standard Oil…Andrew Carnegie – Steel/Philanthropy…J.P.
 Morgan-Banking/Steel…Henry Ford…George Westinghouse… Harvey Firestone…Nikole Tesla… Siemens…Gilette…Carrier…Thomas Edison…Orville and Wilbur Wright...President “Teddy” Roosevelt...Pope Leo XIII…was succeeded by Pius X in 1903…all took to the public stage and individually and collectively, changed the world.

 Two of the most significant men in Whiting’s early history never lived here and didn’t spend much time here.
 The city is named after Herbert “Pop” Whiting, a railroad conductor who often worked the train that passed through the city.
 And the man who built Whiting’s main industry, the oil refinery, also never lived here, nor spent much time here.
 John D. Rockefeller (upper photo) did, however, create jobs for generations of local residents, including the coopers in the lower photo.
-They made wooden barrels in which kerosene and gas were shipped in the early 1900s.
+These workers in the Whiting Refinery posed with some of the wooden barrels they made.
+The barrels stored kerosene and gasoline that were shipped out of the refinery in the early 1900s.

 Innovations: Brownie Camera…escalator…ice cream cone…vacuum cleaners…neon signs…cellophane… crayons…Mother’s Day…paper clips…Teddy Bear…color photography…motion pictures…1901, Guglielmo Marconi invents AM (Amplitude Modulation) Radio…windshield wipers…Kellogg’s Corn Flakes…phonograph… Major events: first airplane flight…San Francisco Earthquake…President McKinley assassinated…Edison invents nickel alkaline battery…The Cornerstone for Whiting Indiana’s Carnegie Library was set in place in 1905…and…opened on July 31, 1906—(see Appendix B)…the birth of my father and mother in 1903 and 1908 respectively…16th Amendment – July 1909—Income Tax…and…